Volume control and mute

 To use Voice SDK for audio communication, you implement a simple workflow in your app.
 The app joins a new or an existing channel using an app ID and an authentication token.
 If a channel of the given name exists within the context of the app ID, the app joins the channel.
 If the named channel does not exist, a new channel is created that other users may join.
 Once the app joins a channel, it subscribes to one or more of the audio streams published in the channel.
 The app also publishes its own audio stream that other users in the channel subscribe to.
 Each user publishes streams that share their microphone or audio data.

-The basics of joining and leaving a channel are presented in the Get Started with Voice Calling.
+The basics of joining and leaving a channel are presented in the SDK quickstart for Voice Calling.
 This document explains the common workflows you need to handle in your app.

 The following figure shows the typical workflow you integrate into your app in order to publish and subscribe to audio streams.